top of page

 Had I pulled the trigger, I would likely have killed a teenager for attempting to steal a laptop and a bicycle.
 Not worth a life.
 Had it indeed been my son, I might have killed him.
 Not worth the benefits of owning a gun for protection.

 A gun would not have kept my family safer, an alarm system (which I later had installed) was a better deterrent.
-A German Shepherd might also provide security.
+A guard dog would also provide security.

 Where do we want to go from here?
 Do we want to bring back discipline, ethics, compassion, industry, hard-work, social responsibility, goodwill- or keep going down the path to fear and division and blame and excuses and mistrust and hatred.

-If the experiment that is America is headed for implosion and self-destruction, even then, I'd rather have passports at the ready- not a gun.
-I'd rather fly to a nation wisely governed than kill fools.
+If the experiment that is America is headed for implosion and self-destruction, even then, I'd rather have passports at the ready- not a loaded gun.
+I'd rather fly to a nation wisely governed than suffer the madness of fools.

 Recent Posts